carlosbrown2/portfolio-site/drafts/2023-11-27-Data Validation as Constructing an Argument.md

 - Validate using another source/method - think of it like a reproducibility study, do the results from this other person or from yourself using another method match what was done before?

 ## Application
 Building checks like these into your workflow will pay dividends far into the future.
 The great thing is that you don't need a lot of time or effort to perform most of them.
 Thinking about the data in terms of validity and soundness gives you a framework to construct more checks that are pertinent for your use case.
+There are plenty of programming packages and tools that help perform data validation.
+Having the why will make you more effective with whatever tool you choose.

 ### Closing Exercise
 As a closing exercise, I encourage you to think of other types of data checks not listed here.
 Do they pertain to validity, soundness, or a combination of both?